Part 1: The Show Must Go On

 As fate would have it, one Saturday night, with only three weeks left on tour, the sound technician, Rob, and I hit it off.
 We spent almost every night together from that point on.

 About a week into our romance, he felt a lump in my breast.
 "Dani you have something here, I think you should go and check it out".
 It was quite a big lump, like a medium-sized marble.
 How did I not feel this before?
+Well, if I am really honest, I never felt my breasts, I left that up to my Gynaecologist who felt me up once a year.
 I was exceptionally concerned so I called my company manager who immediately organised a doctor's appointment for the next morning, where I went for an ultrasound.
 Unfortunately the results were inconclusive so an MRI was scheduled for the following day.

 That evening I broke down and cried in Rob's arms.
 I was petrified and emotional.
 This was completely out of the norm for me.
 I am an exceptionally strong woman and not many people get to see my vulnerable side.
 Rob was very supportive and assured me everything was going to be ok.